marinescudan/fake-or-real/content/en/questions/takedowns.en.md

 question_cta_help: "Choose between 1 and 4 of the options above!"
 question_cta_fake: "Fake?"
 question_cta_real: "Real?"
-explanation_title: "Only one of these posts and tweets was removed"
+explanation_title: "Only one of these was removed"
 explanation_subtitle: ""
 explanation_cta_go_stats: "See what other people thought"
 stats_title: "Find the fake adverts"